Bakalar Air Force Base: I Troop Carrier Command

 In May 1944 jurisdiction of the new base was assigned to the I Troop Carrier Command.
-Atterbury's mission was to train and organize C-47 Skytrain and C-46 Commando transport aircrews.
+Atterbury's mission was to train and organize Douglas C-47 Skytrain and Douglas C-46 Commando transport aircrews.
 Many Waco CG-4 glider pilots also received training at Atterbury.
 On 5 May 1943, the 57th Station Complement Squadron was activated on the airfield to organize military personnel and command the station.
 Atterbury Army Air Field was a separate base from the U.S. Army's training facility at Camp Atterbury, which was finished in summer of 1942.
 The military camp was located a few miles north of where the air base would be laid out.
 As originally conceived, Atterbury Army Air Field was intended to allow ground troops (Camp Atterbury) and air troops (Atterbury Army Air Field) to learn to work together in combat.

 By late summer 1943, most of I Troop Carrier command's transport and glider training was being phased down at Atterbury.
 In September, elements of the III Bomber Command 596th Bombardment Squadron, 397th Bombardment Group from MacDill Field, Florida, trained at the base.
-The unit flew B-26 Marauders from Atterbury until early 1944, when it moved to Hunter Field, Georgia, prior to their overseas deployment and reassignment to the Ninth Air Force at RAF Gosfield (AAF-154), England.
+The unit flew Martin B-26 Marauders from Atterbury until early 1944, when it moved to Hunter Field, Georgia, prior to their overseas deployment and reassignment to the Ninth Air Force at RAF Gosfield (AAF-154), England.